 Research projects do not necessarily have to be a written paper.
 There are many creative projects that incorporate research while allowing students to utilize numerous academic skills.
 Advertisements: Create an advertising campaign to sell a product.
 The product can be real or imaginary.
-Try using this to teach persuasion, as an assignment for speech class, or to reinforce skills learned in a consumer class.
+Try using this to teach persuasion as an assignment for speech class or to reinforce skills learned in a business class.

 Awards: Create awards to present to historical figures, scientists, mathematicians, or authors.
 Awards would include a write up of the person’s accomplishments and life.

 Biographies: Write the life story of someone else.

 Blogs: Create blogs for literary characters or historical figures.
 Create an actual blog for free at blogger.com.

 Blueprints: Create blueprints or floor plans of a historic setting, or an earthquake proof bridge or structure.

 Booklets & Brochures: Students can create informational brochures about geographic locations, a story’s setting, or a natural event such as how a tidal wave is formed or how the food chain works.